Karditsa: Education

-Veterinary Medicine Department of the University of Thessaly which is one of only two Veterinary departments in Greece and three other university departments of the University of Thessaly based in the city.
+The Department of Veterinary Medicine of the University of Thessaly -one of two Veterinary departments in Greece- and three other university departments of the University of Thessaly are based in the city.

 Transport

 Karditsa is served by trains on the Palaiofarsalos-Kalambaka line, with connections to both Athens and Thessaloniki.

 Sports

-Football clubs include Anagennisi Karditsa, A.S.Karditsa (el), AO Karditsa, Asteras Karditsas (el) and Elpides Karditsas.
+Football clubs include Anagennisi Karditsa, ASK Karditsa, AO Karditsa, Asteras Karditsas (el) and Elpides Karditsas.
 SPA Karditsa (el) is a volleyball club.